 Share any other information you feel may be relevant to a medical school’s admission committee.

 Information about Dates of Submission

-All Confidential Assessment Forms/reference letters are expected to be received by OMSAS by the October deadline.
-It is each candidate's responsibility to ensure they have selected three appropriate referees to submit a Confidential Assessment Form and provide a letter of reference.
-In the event less than 3 letters are submitted by November 1st, the application will be considered incomplete and will not be assessed further.
+All Confidential Assessment Form are expected to be received by the specified deadline found on the OMSAS website.
+It is each candidate's responsibility to ensure they have selected three appropriate referees to submit a Confidential Assessment Form.
+In the event less than 3 letters are submitted by the submission deadline, the application will be considered incomplete and will not be assessed further.

-Please note: The Admission Committee is unable to review and evaluate reference letters that are not written in english.
+Note: The Admission Committee is unable to review and evaluate Confidential Assessment Forms that are not written in english.

 Please visit the OMSAS website for further details about the CAF requirements and submission details: https://www.ouac.on.ca/guide/omsas-referees/

 The Queen’s School of Medicine uses a combined MMI and panel interview in the assessment of qualifying candidates.
 The goal of using the MMI is to more effectively assess non-cognitive qualities of an applicant, which could include empathy, critical thinking, ethical decision making and communication skills.
 Selected candidates will be invited to the MMI portion.
 From the applicants that complete the MMI component, a select number of these candidates will then be invited for a panel interview.

 Please note: For the the 2021- 2022 admissions cycle, all interviews will be hosted virtually.